-This blog is a part of the Slot Recommendation Engine series from VizExplorer.
+This article is a part of the Slot Recommendation Engine case study series from VizExplorer.
 The series follows the story of one casino’s journey to improve its casino floor, starting with the company’s challenges and the solution it adopted.
-A new blog will be released each month covering the results the casino has realized thus far, including improvements in slot performance (ROI), time savings and where the casino is a year later.
+A new article will be released each month covering the results the casino has realized thus far, including improvements in slot performance (ROI), time savings and where the casino is a year later.

-> So Much Data, So Little Time
+So Much Data, So Little Time

 With more than 1,500 slot machines, one Pacific Northwest-based casino makes hundreds of game changes each year to optimize the casino floor.
 However, even with a strong data analytics team and technology solutions to help with data extraction, reporting and visualization, running the analyses to inform the game change decisions is time-consuming and resource-intensive.

 VizExplorer’s industry benchmarks reveal that the typical monthly slot reporting/analysis process can take anywhere from several hours to multiple days.
 And for the Pacific Northwest-based casino, just pulling the data into the team’s template and models for the most basic slot performance analysis took four to six hours, not including the time spent running analytics and devising a game change strategy.

 Because of this, it was difficult for the team to look at all of the relevant data before making a decision.
 And, they often had to overlook player data and preferences, only taking into account the top and bottom 20 percent performing slot machines.